SwiftAppLab logo SwiftAppLab Start free trial

 TypeWhy it wastes a response

-Out-of-service-area addressPest control coverage zones are tight — a lead a few miles outside your radius still comes through Yelp's routing, and responding to it burns a response fee on a job you can't take.
+Out-of-service-area addressPest control coverage zones are tight — a lead a few miles outside your radius still comes through Yelp's routing, and responding to it burns your team's time on a job you can't take.

 "What can I spray myself" DIY questionSome Yelp messages aren't a request to hire anyone — they're someone asking which store-bought product kills ants or roaches, with no intent to book a technician.